dsdanielpark/Bard-API/README.md

 ![](./assets/bardapi.gif)

 I referred to [this github repository(github.com/acheong08/Bard)](https://github.com/acheong08/Bard) where inference process of BARD was reverse engineered.
 Using `__Secure-1PSID`, you can ask questions and get answers from Google BARD.
-This package is designed for application to the Python package [ExceptNotifier](https://github.com/dsdanielpark/ExceptNotifier).
+This package is designed for application to the Python package [ExceptNotifier](https://github.com/dsdanielpark/ExceptNotifier) and [Co-Coder](https://github.com/dsdanielpark/Co-Coder).

 <br>